Skip to content

 Key Findings

-• Robustness splitting: Resistance to one attack type often increases vulnerability to the other.
-Claude exhibits the strongest robustness to breadth attacks (lowest DR = 36.2%) and moderate robustness to depth attacks (ER = 25.3%); GPT-4o shows moderate breadth robustness but severe depth vulnerability (ER = 94.6%).
+• Robustness Split: Resilience to one attack type often correlates with vulnerability to the other.
+Claude demonstrates the strongest breadth resistance (lowest DR=36.2%) and relatively good depth resistance (ER=25.3%); GPT-4o shows moderate breadth resistance but catastrophic depth vulnerability (ER=94.6%).

-• Neutral tone is the most persuasive style (Wire 54.8% > Professor 42.4% > Rumor 36.9%) — agents are trained to distrust overly authoritative content but accept neutral statements uncritically.
+• Neutral tone is most persuasive: (Wire 54.8% > Professor 42.4% > Rumor 36.9%).
+Agents are trained to distrust overly authoritative content but accept neutral statements uncritically.

-• Trapped agents waste 44–73% of their step budget regardless of cycle length — short cycles are equally lethal.
+• Trapped agents waste 44-73% of step budgets: This occurs regardless of loop length—short cycles are just as lethal.

 Highlights & Insights

-• Depth attacks constitute an entirely new attack surface — they require no content modification, only structural modification of the information graph.
-This means all existing content-detection-based RAG defenses are completely ineffective against depth attacks.
+• Depth attacks represent a fundamentally new attack surface that requires no content manipulation, only structural changes to the information graph.
+Consequently, existing content-based RAG defenses are entirely ineffective against depth attacks.

 Limitations & Future Work

-• Llama-3's low entry rate largely reflects insufficient tool engagement rather than genuine robustness.
+• Llama-3's low entry rate likely reflects insufficient tool engagement rather than genuine structural robustness.

-• vs. PoisonedRAG: Covers only content poisoning (breadth attacks); this paper adds the structural attack (depth attack) dimension.
+• vs. PoisonedRAG: While prior work focuses on content poisoning (breadth attacks), this study introduces the structural attack dimension (depth attacks).

-• vs. Prompt Injection: The attack surface differs — prompt injection modifies instructions, whereas AEI modifies environmental observations.
+• vs. Prompt Injection: The attack vectors differ—prompt injection modifies instructions, whereas AEI modifies environmental observations.

-• vs. ToolBench/APIBench: These benchmarks evaluate capability, not skepticism; this paper fills the gap in evaluating agents' capacity for warranted distrust of tool outputs.
+• vs. ToolBench/APIBench: Traditional benchmarks evaluate capability but not skepticism; this work fills the gap in evaluating "agent skepticism capability."

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ Depth attacks are a genuinely new attack category; robustness splitting is an important discovery.
+• Novelty: ⭐⭐⭐⭐⭐ Depth attacks are a new category; the robustness split is a major discovery.

 • Experimental Thoroughness: ⭐⭐⭐⭐⭐ 11,000+ runs, 5 agents, 7 experiments, complete statistical testing.

-• Writing Quality: ⭐⭐⭐⭐⭐ The Truman Show metaphor is sustained throughout, yielding a narrative that is both compelling and rigorous.
+• Writing Quality: ⭐⭐⭐⭐⭐ The Truman Show metaphor is effectively used, making the narrative engaging and rigorous.

-• Value: ⭐⭐⭐⭐⭐ Paradigm-level significance for agent security research; the Potemkin framework is reusable.
+• Value: ⭐⭐⭐⭐⭐ Paradigm-shifting significance for Agent security research; the Potemkin framework is highly reusable.